 Who’s Already Teaching Core Maths?

 The Core Maths Support Programme is providing resources in nine categories for teaching Core Maths.
-These are independent of any single
+These are independent of any single exam-board, while relevant for all the proposed Core Maths qualifications.

 All resources focus on problem solving, particularly the open approach methodology, with the aim of reinforcing GCSE higher level topics in meaningful contexts.

-The aim is to provide teachers and students with an initial set of activities that show the value and importance of
+The aim is to provide teachers and students with an initial set of activities that show the value and importance of problem solving and that these activities will be appropriate as an introduction to any of the Core Maths courses available from the awarding organisations.

 "The University of Bath welcomes the introduction of Core Mathematics qualifications to allow students the opportunity to develop their mathematical and statistical problem-solving, evaluation and data-analysis skills beyond GCSE.
 Many of the degree schemes at Bath value these skills, even where there is no formal requirement for attainment of a Mathematics qualification beyond GCSE level, and highlight this in their published selection criteria.
-Successful completion of a Core Mathematics qualification
+Successful completion of a Core Mathematics qualification would therefore be appropriate evidence of mathematical skills and would contribute towards receipt of an offer for these courses.

 University of Bath